Bill Hickman

-William Hickman (January 25, 1921 – February 24, 1986) was an American professional stunt driver, stunt coordinator and actor in the U.S. film industry.
+William Hickman (January 25, 1921 – February 24, 1986) was an American professional stunt driver, stunt coordinator and actor.
 His film career spanned from the 1950s through to the late 1970s, and included films such as Bullitt, The French Connection and The Seven-Ups.

 Early career and James Dean

 Bill Hickman was already an established stuntman by the time The Wild One was being filmed and his expertise on motorcycles landed him work on the Stanley Kramer production.
-At some point during the project Hickman was injured and was unable to continue.
+At some point during the project, Hickman was injured and was unable to continue.
 It is never clear whether he was hurt while filming a stunt for the movie, although one account (by the late Clyde Earl) had him taking a spill in a motorcycle race not connected with the film.
 However, Hickman is clearly shown in several of the publicity stills from The Wild One.

 Hickman spent some of these earlier days as driver and friend to James Dean, driving Dean's Ford station wagon towing Dean's famed 550 Spyder nicknamed "Little Bastard", and often helping and advising him with his driving technique.
-He was driving the Ford station wagon and trailer following Dean on the day of Dean's fatal accident and was the first person on the scene.
+He was driving the Ford station wagon and trailer following Dean on the day of Dean's fatal 1955 accident and was the first person on the scene.

 Hickman was an extra in Dean's 1951 feature movie debut, Fixed Bayonets!.
 A rare personal quote from Bill on his friendship with Dean: "In those final days, racing was what he cared about most.
 I had been teaching him things like how to put a car in a four-wheel drift, but he had plenty of skill of his own.
 If he had lived he might have become a champion driver.
 We had a running joke, I'd call him Little Bastard and he'd call me Big Bastard.
 I never stop thinking of those memories."

 In another interview with James Dean expert Warren Beath, Hickman is quoted as saying, "We were about two or three minutes behind him.
 I pulled him out of the car, and he was in my arms when he died, his head fell over.
 I heard the air coming out of his lungs the last time.
-Didn’t sleep for five or six nights after that, just the sound of the air coming out of his lungs."
+Didn't sleep for five or six nights after that, just the sound of the air coming out of his lungs."